 Dear Your Teen:

 Our 15-1/2 year-old daughter wants to date an almost 18-year-old boy.
 We have tried to discuss the age difference.
 He will soon be 18 and going to college.
 How do we keep explaining to her the differences of their ages?
 Do you think it is wrong for her to date this boy?
+Can a 15-year-old date an 18-year-old safely?
 We have met him.
 He is polite and quiet.

-Many parents are apprehensive when their teenagers start to date, and that apprehension is exacerbated if a son or daughter chooses to date an older peer.
+Many parents are apprehensive when their teenagers start to date.
+And that apprehension is exacerbated if a son or daughter chooses to date an older peer.
 While it raises the anxiety of parents everywhere, teen dating serves as good practice for future relationships and allows teens to consider what qualities are important to them in a relationship.
-Age may be one such factor, but hopefully so will things like respect, support, safety, and communication.
+Age gap dating may be one such factor, but hopefully so will things like respect, support, safety, and communication.

 You mentioned that you’ve met this older teen.
-Getting to know him a bit will provide you with more information and may also serve to ease your fears about the relationship.
+Getting to know him a bit will provide you with more information.
+It may also serve to ease your fears about the relationship.
 It also lets your daughter know that you’re not summarily dismissing the relationship, but that you do want to know more about the person with whom she wants to spend her time.

 Ideally, you’re able to return to these conversations over time as this and any future relationships unfold.
 While you may not see eye to eye on whom she should date, you’ll be cultivating a relationship that allows for honest communication and ready support as she navigates these first relationships.